Probing untouchable environment as a resource for quantum computing: Main results

-In order to make use of the \textit{`mirroring effect'} of entanglement to identify $H_{SE}$, we first need to steer the state on $SEA$ to establish maximal entanglement between $SE$ and $A$.
+In order to make use of the \textit{`mirroring effect'} of entanglement, Eq. (\ref{mirroring1}), for the identification of $H_{SE}$, we first need to steer the state on $SEA$ to establish maximal entanglement between $SE$ and $A$.
 Let us describe how the state-steering protocol goes, and delineate why it works out for our purpose.
 Figure \ref{fig:protocol} depicts the state-steering protocol.
 We start with an initial (fixed, but unknown) state $\rho_{SE}^{(0)}$ and abundant copies of $\ket{\Upsilon_{a_1 a_2}}$ in Eq. (\ref{Upsilon_def}).
-At $t=0$, $\mathcal{H}_{A}$ is a null space, supporting no states.
+At $t=0$ (Step 0), $\mathcal{H}_{A}$ is a null space, supporting no states.
 The SWAP operation between $S$ and $a_1$, which must be fast enough compared with the system dynamics, will be denoted as $\mathrm{SWAP}_{Sa_1}$.
-The $C$-th round of the protocol proceeds as follows ($C$ starts from zero): \begin{itemize} \item[Step 1:] Apply $\mathrm{SWAP}_{Sa_1}$, where $a_1$ is a subsystem of the newly provided $\ket{\Upsilon_{a_1 a_2}}$, and then let $A$ incorporate $a_1$ (the former $S$) and $a_2$.
+The $C$-th round of the protocol proceeds as follows ($C$ starts from zero at $t=0$): \begin{itemize} \item[Step 1:] Apply $\mathrm{SWAP}_{Sa_1}$, where $a_1$ is a subsystem of the newly provided MES, $\ket{\Upsilon_{a_1 a_2}}$, and then let $A$ incorporate $a_1$ (the former $S$) and $a_2$.

-\item[Step 2:] Perform state tomography of $\rho_A$, and apply a local filtering operation $\mathcal{F}_\mathrm{LF}^A$ on $\rho_A$.
+\item[Step 2:] Apply a local filtering operation $\mathcal{F}_\mathrm{LF}^A$ on $\rho_A$ and increase $C$ by one.
 If it fails, carry out the whole protocol from the beginning.